Yemen officials say coalition forces move closer to Hodeida

-SANAA, Yemen (AP) — Yemeni officials say that forces loyal to the Saudi-led coalition fighting Houthi rebels have advanced to within 5 kilometers (3 miles) of port facilities of the contested Red Sea city of Hodeida, the current epicenter of the country’s civil war.
+SANAA, Yemen (AP) — Forces loyal to the Saudi-led coalition fighting Houthi rebels advanced on Monday to within 5 kilometers (3 miles) of the port facilities in Yemen’s contested Red Sea city of Hodeida, the current epicenter of the civil war, officials said.

-They say coalition aircraft and naval forces continue to pound rebel positions, and that fighting has killed dozens of combatants from both sides, with dozens of military vehicles destroyed or burning along the front lines.
+Coalition aircraft and naval forces continue to pound rebel positions, and fighting has killed dozens of combatants from both sides, with dozens of military vehicles destroyed or burning along the front lines, they added.

 Associated Press footage shows coalition forces on the main road to the capital, Sanaa, cutting off the highway and further encircling the rebels.

 The officials, speaking on condition of anonymity because they are not authorized to brief reporters, say other offensives have been launched elsewhere, including in the Dhale and Hajjah provinces.
+Fierce fighting also erupted a day earlier in the provinces of Bayda, to the south, and Saada, a Houthi stronghold in the north.
+They say a total of 580 people have been killed or wounded in Yemen since the coalition offensive began four days ago, without giving a breakdown.

 Most Read Nation & World Stories